 - Tear the Romaine Lettuce apart with your fingers into small pieces, then soak in ICE COLD water in the salad spinner for a few minutes.
 Then remove the water and spin so it’s as dry as you can get it.
 Transfer to a bowl.

 - Repeat the same process with the iceberg lettuce.
 Combine the two lettuce types in the bowl.

-- I use a large plastic storage container with a snap-tight lid to store the extra lettuce in the fridge.
+- I use a large plastic storage container with a snap-tight lid (affiliate link) to store the extra lettuce in the fridge.
 If you spin your lettuce quite dry it will stay crisp for at least a week.

 - When it’s time to assemble the Taco Salad, I am quite picky about how I do it.